serbekun/KeyForge/README.md

 - Variables are globally scoped and thread-safe
 - String values can be quoted with `"` or `'`
 - The tool provides colored output for better readability
-- Debug information is shown when setting variables with command substitution
+- Multi-line blocks must use proper brace matching
+- Command substitution can be used in most contexts that accept values

 ---

-**Key Forge** - Forge your keys and data with ease! 🔑✨
+**Key Forge** - Forge your keys and data with powerful scripting capabilities! 🔑✨